dotnet/core/Documentation/microsoft-team.md

 ## Getting Permissions

-You first need to link your GitHub accoount so that you can use Microsoft's GitHub management tools.
+You first need to link your GitHub account so that you can use Microsoft's GitHub management tools.

 * [Link your GitHub account](https://repos.opensource.microsoft.com/link)